2011 Mauritian League: Results

-Before Etoile de L'Ouest were removed from the league, each team was to play 13 games, for a total of 91 games.
+Before Etoile de L'Ouest were removed from the league, each team were to play 13 games, for a total of 91 games.
 After Etoile de L'Ouest was removed, each team ended up playing a total of 12 games for a total of 78 games.
 All results involving Etoile de L'Ouest were nullified in relation to final standings.

 Controversies

-On 5 March 2011, after a game in which ASPL 2000 beat AS Rivière du Rempart 2–0, ASRR accused ASPL 2000 of fielding an ineligible player, Jonathan Ernest, due to yellow card accumulation.
+On 5 March 2011, after a game that ASPL 2000 beat AS Rivière du Rempart 2–0, ASRR accused ASPL 2000 of fielding an ineligible player, Jonathan Ernest, due to yellow card accumulation.
 The MFA looked into the matter, and ruled in favor of ASRR, suspending Ernest for two weeks and forcing the game to be replayed in May.
 ASPL 2000 won that game as well 1–0.

-On 8 June 2011, after a game in which Petite Rivière Noire SC beat ASPL 2000 2–1, ASPL 2000 accused Petite Rivière Noire of fielding an ineligible player, Stéphane Badul, due to yellow card accumulation.
+On 8 June 2011, after a game that Petite Rivière Noire SC beat ASPL 2000 2–1, ASPL 2000 accused Petite Rivière Noire of fielding an ineligible player, Stéphane Badul, due to yellow card accumulation.
 Ironically, ASPL 2000 had been accused of the same thing two months prior.
 The MFA once again looked into the case, and once again ruled in favor of the accuser.
 This time, however, the punishment was much harsher, as they suspended Badul for six months (putting his chances of representing Mauritius in the 2011 IOG in the air) and fining Petite Rivière Noire 3000 rupees.
 ASPL 2000 was also awarded the game 3–0.
-Petite Rivière Noire expressed outrage at how harsh the penalty was, while the Ernest incident resulted in far less consequences.
-After this case, the MFA agreed to look back into the Ernest case, which was very similar but much more lenient on the accused.
+Petite Rivière Noire expressed outrage at how harsh was the penalty, as compared to the Ernest incident.
+After this case, the MFA agreed to review the Ernest case, which was very similar but much more lenient on the accused.

-On 22 June 2011, after a meeting was held by the National Managing Committee of the MFA, it was determined that Etoile de L'Ouest SC was not fit to compete in the Mauritian League after losing by wide margins in the previous few games and being very unprofessional, which included fielding only 8 players in one game.
+On 22 June 2011, after a meeting was held by the National Managing Committee of the MFA, it was determined that Etoile de L'Ouest SC was unfit to compete in the Mauritian League after losing by wide margins in the previous few games and being very unprofessional, which included fielding only 8 players in a game.
 With immediate effect, the team was removed from the league and all games that the team played were nullified.